MJ Williams: Blackpool

 Williams joined Blackpool on 24 August 2020, signing a one-year contract with the option for a further year.

 Bolton Wanderers

 On 1 February 2021, Williams joined League Two side Bolton Wanderers on an 18-month contract.
 His debut came on 9 February in a 1–1 draw against Morecambe.
-Bolton finished the season in third, winning promotion to League One and Williams revealed there was a clause in his contract which would extend it by another year if he made a certain amount of appearances in League One during the 2021–2022 season and 5 November his contract was extended to 2023.
+Bolton finished the season in third, winning promotion to League One and Williams revealed there was a clause in his contract which would extend it by another year if he made a certain number of appearances in League One during the 2021–2022 season and 5 November his contract was extended to 2023.

 On 9 April 2022, he scored the first league goal of his career when finding the net for Bolton in the 90th minute of a 1–1 draw with Sheffield Wednesday at the University of Bolton Stadium.
-The only other goal of his career had come in the League Cup for Rochdale away at Newcastle United in January 2020.
+The only other goal of his career had come in the FA Cup for Rochdale away at Newcastle United in January 2020.

+On 2 April, he came on as a substitute in the 2023 EFL Trophy Final against Plymouth Argyle.
+Bolton went on to win 4–0.
+At the end of the season, he had played enough matches to see his contract extended for another year.

+Milton Keynes Dons

+On 12 July 2023, Williams joined League Two club Milton Keynes Dons for an undisclosed fee.
+He made his debut for the club in the opening game of the 2023–24 season on 5 August 2023, in a 5–3 away win over Wrexham.

+Barrow

+On 23 January 2025, Williams joined League Two side Barrow for an undisclosed fee on a two-and-a-half year deal.